-70 Ekins, P. (1999) Economic growth and environmental sustainability: the prospects for green growth.
+73 Ekins, P. (1999) Economic growth and environmental sustainability: the prospects for green growth.
 L.: Routledge.

+74 http://hdr.undp.org/hdr2006/statistics/indicators/109.html/

-71 http://hdr.undp.org/hdr2006/statistics/indicators/109.html/ however, they still remain at about half the Western European level.
+After 2001, the EU15/EEN education gap has somewhat reduced: the attainment of positive economic growth rates in CIS countries was followed by a noticeable recovery in secondary enrollments: in Russia they have reached 82%, in Belarus - 78%, etc. In lower-income EEN, however, they still remain at about half the Western European level.
 At the same time, NMS and West Balkans recently witnessed a rapid growth in enrollment ratios, with only a few countries (e.g. Albania and Bosnia) exhibiting relatively poor education results.